mcamara/laravel-localization/README.md

 ### Middleware

-Moreover, this package includes a middleware object to redirect all "non-localized" routes to the corresponding "localized".
+The packages ships with useful middleware.
+The behavior depends on the settings of `hideDefaultLocaleInURL` and `useAcceptLanguageHeader` in `config/laravellocalization.php`:

+#### LocaleSessionRedirect

+Whenever a locale is present in the url, it will be stored in the session by this middleware.

+In there is no locale present in the url, then this middleware will check the following

+ - If no locale is saved in session and `useAcceptLanguageHeader` is set to true, compute locale from browser and redirect to url with locale.
+ - If a locale is saved in session redirect to url with locale, unless its the default locale and `hideDefaultLocaleInURL` is set to true.

-So, if a user navigates to http://url-to-laravel/test and the system has this middleware active and 'en' as the current locale for this user, it would redirect (302) him automatically to http://url-to-laravel/en/test.
-This is mainly used to avoid duplicate content and improve SEO performance.
+For example, if a user navigates to http://url-to-laravel/test  and `en` is the current locale, it would redirect him automatically to http://url-to-laravel/en/test.

+#### LaravelLocalizationRedirectFilter

+When the default locale is present in the url and `hideDefaultLocaleInURL` is set to true, then the middleware redirects to the url without locale.

+For example, if `es` is the default locale, then http://url-to-laravel/es/test would be redirected to http://url-to-laravel/test and the`App::getLocale()` would be set to `es`.

+#### LaravelLocalizationViewPath

+Register this middleware to set current locale as view-base-path.

+Now you can wrap your views in language-based folders like the translation files.

+`resources/views/en/`, `resources/views/fr`, ...

+#### Register Middleware

-To do so, you have to register the middleware in the `app/Http/Kernel.php` file like this:
+You may register the above middleware in the `app/Http/Kernel.php` file and in the `Route:group` like this:

 ```php
 <?php namespace App\Http;